 There are seven Lineages that players can choose from for their characters:

 Every Lineage except for Humans has one or more Roleplay Prompts associated with it.
-These are instincts that are present in the majority of people of that Lineage, caused by the magics that go into making them who they are.
+These are instincts that are present in the majority of people of that Lineage, caused by the magics that go into making them what they are.
 Like all instincts, they are present in stronger or weaker form depending on the individual — just as no two people think the same way, no two members of the same Lineage are guaranteed to feel their Lineage’s instincts in the same fashion or to the same degree.

-These prompts are intended as suggestions for how to play your character, not as something that you Must Do Or Else.
+These prompts are intended as suggestions for how to play your character, not as something that You Must Do Or Else.
 Nobody will be upset with you if you play a cautious Summer Fae, a bubbly Winter Fae, or an Elf who displays strong emotion.
 Your character might be considered a bit odd, for a member of their Lineage, but such things are still possible and won’t break the game.
 Let the prompt help shape your understanding of your character and the people they grew up around; don’t let it force your character into a shape that isn’t fun for you to play.
 On the flip side of that, don’t let a roleplay prompt push you into doing something that ruins someone else’s day — “that’s just what my character would do” is never an acceptable excuse for abusive or offensive behavior.

 All non-humans, and Fae in particular, possess an inborn magic called “Glamour,” which allows them to shift the degree to which they display their natural non-human traits.
 They can use their Glamour to appear almost human, with only one betraying tell (their signature facial markings) showing them as something else, or go what is called as “full Fae” and appear very clearly nonhuman.